jkeune/jkeune.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Hydro-Meteorologist & Climate Scientist @ Ghent University
+subtitle: Hydro-Meteorologist & Climate Scientist
 #subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile: